-Product Type Sustainable Features CONSTRUCTION & FABRICATION Curtain Wall System Energy saving on artificial lighting by allowing natural light into buildingsReduces noise levels Reusable Aluminium Formwork Reduces resource consumption and is cost-effective as the formwork can be reused up to 300 times Formwork can be recycled at the end of its life cycle MANUFACTURING & TRADING Aluminium Truck Body Reduces fuel consumption and requires minimal maintenance due to its lightweight and non-corrosive nature Aluminium Gate Effectively reduces the maintenance cost for auto-gate systems and improves efficiency of usage due to being lightweight Aluminium Ladder Certified BS-EN-ISO standards safe Aluminium Modular & Balustrade System User-friendly, easily installed without the need for welding Prolonged life cycle under harsh weather conditions due to its outer finishing Scaffold Tower Lightweight solution to speed up erection in space-constrained environments without compromising strength and stability minimises possibilities of occupational injuries and reduces product rejection rates
+Product Type Sustainable Features Construction & fabricat tion Curtain wall system Facilitate energy savings on artificial lighting by allowing natural light into buildings.Reduce noise level.
+Reusable aluminium formwork Reduces resource consumption and is cost- effective as the formwork can be reused for up to 300 times.
+Formwork can also be recycled at the end of its life cycle Manufacturing & tradin g Aluminium ladder Certified BS-EN-ISO standards safe Scaffold Tower • Light weight solution to speed up erection in space constrained environment without compromising strength and stability maximises productivity and quickly accommodates changes in product design or output Amount invested: RM 800,000